Distress signal

 A distress signal, also known as a distress call, is an internationally recognized means for obtaining help.
 Distress signals are communicated by transmitting radio signals, displaying a visually observable item or illumination, or making a sound audible from a distance.

-A distress signal indicates that a person or group of people, ship, aircraft, or other vehicle is threatened by a serious or imminent danger and requires immediate assistance.
+A distress signal indicates that a person or group of people, watercraft, aircraft, or other vehicle is threatened by a serious or imminent danger and requires immediate assistance.
 Use of distress signals in other circumstances may be against local or international law.
 An urgency signal is available to request assistance in less critical situations.

 For distress signalling to be the most effective, two parameters must be communicated: